gauntface/gaunt.dev/content/blog/2014/03/13/pagespeed-quirks-google-plus-sign-in.md

 ---
 title: "PageSpeed Quirks & Google Plus Sign In"
-excerpt: "When trying to use the Google+ Sign In button on my site, I found a few difficulties at making it happy with PageSpeed Insights and put down a few notes."
+description: "When trying to use the Google+ Sign In button on my site, I found a few difficulties at making it happy with PageSpeed Insights and put down a few notes."
 mainImage: "/images/blog/2014/05/24/gplus.jpg"
 primaryColor: "#8ade95"
 date: "2014-03-13T21:11:29-07:00"